Pytest Logging Explained (Set Log Level, Show Logs, caplog, Fix Issues)

 Pytest logging allows you to control how logs are displayed during test execution using CLI options or configuration files like pytest.ini.
 It is built on top of Python’s logging module, so understanding basic logging concepts is helpful.

-If you're new to logging, refer to /python-logging/.
+If you're new to logging, refer to Python logging.

 Enable Logging in Pytest (CLI + pytest.ini)